or

 Having Some Complementary Foods

-In Bali, people traditionally complement Lawar with other iconic Balinese dishes, creating a well-rounded and flavorful meal.
-We often wrap sate lilit, a popular twist satay made from spiced minced meat, around bamboo sticks and grill it to perfection, adding a smoky, savory element to the meal.
-Jukut ares, a light, and refreshing banana stem soup, provides a delicate balance with its subtle flavors, acting as a palate cleanser between the rich and spicy dishes.
+In Bali, people traditionally complement Lawar with other iconic Balinese traditional dishes, creating a well-rounded and flavorful meal.
+We often wrap sate lilit.
+A popular twist satay made from spiced minced meat, wrapped around bamboo sticks and grill it to perfection, adding a smoky, savory element to the meal.
+Jukut ares, a light and refreshing banana stem soup.
+Provides a delicate balance with its subtle flavors, acting as a palate cleanser between the rich and spicy dishes.
 Together, these foods reflect the harmony and diversity of Balinese cuisine, offering a unique dining experience that highlights the island’s cultural and culinary heritage.

 Making Lawar Bali is Time-consuming